-- C. In any location within five hundred (500) feet of, and visible from, a residential ZONING DISTRICT or a BUILDING containing residences. - D. In any location within an authorized urban renewal area which prohibits Non-ACCESSORY SIGNS. - 9.9.33 Digital non-accessory signs shall not flash, rotate, make noise, sparkle, twinkle or purposely reflect sunlight; move or give the illusion of moving. - 9.9.34 Digital non-accessory signs shall not contain streaming video, full-motion video, animation or frame effects. - 9.9.35 The transition time, or the time it takes to change each message, shall be one (1) second or less. - 9.9.36 Digital non-accessory signs shall have a frame hold time of not less than ten (10) seconds. - 9.9.37 A digital non-accessory sign shall not be visible from more than one (1) direction of travel. - 9.9.38 Digital non-accessory signs shall be equipped with automatic dimming capability to automatically adjust the illuminative brightness of the display according to ambient light conditions by means of a light detector/photocell.
+C. In any location within five hundred (500) feet of, and visible from, a residential ZONING DISTRICT or a BUILDING containing residences.
+D. In any location within an authorized urban renewal area which prohibits NON-ACCESSORY SIGNS.
+9.9.33 - non-accessory signs shall not flash, rotate, make noise, sparkle, twinkle or ely reflect sunlight; move or give the illusion of moving.
+9.9.34 - igital non-accessory signs shall not contain streaming video, full-motion video, imation or frame effects.
+9.9.35 he transition time, or the time it takes to change each message, shall be one (1) econd or less.
+9.9.36 U Digital non-accessory signs shall have a frame hold time of not less than ten (10) econds.
+9.9.37 A digit travel.
+A digital non-accessory sign shall not be visible from more than one (1) direction of ravel.
+9.9.38 Digital non-accessory signs shall be equipped with automatic dimming capability to automatically adjust the illuminative brightness of the display according to ambient light conditions by means of a light detector/photocell.
 Further, the light produced by such signs shall not exceed 0.3 foot candles over ambient light levels.
-The ambient light reading shall be taken at least thirty (30) minutes past sunset with the sign turned off or displaying all black copy.
+The ambient light reading shall be taken at least thirty (30) minutes past sunset with the sign turne off or displaying all black copy.
 The fully lit reading shall be taken with the sign displaying all white copy.
-Measurement of the light levels shall be taken perpendicular to the face of the sign and the following distances should be used as a guideline to determine measurement distances: - A. Signs one hundred (100) square foot or smaller to be measured at a distance of one hundred (100) feet from source; - B. Signs one hundred (100) to three hundred and fifty (350) square feet shall be measured at a distance of one hundred and fifty (150) feet from source; - C. Signs greater than three hundred and fifty (350) to six hundred and fifty (650) square feet shall be measured at a distance of two hundred (200) feet from source;
+Measurement of the light levels shall be taken perpendicular to the face of the sign and the following distances should be used as a guideline to determine measurement distances: А. Signs one hundred (100) square foot or smaller to be measured at a distance of one hundred (100) feet from source; B. Signs one hundred (100) to three hundred and fifty (350) square feet shall be measured at a distance of one hundred and fifty (150) feet from source; C. Signs greater than three hundred and fifty (350) to six hundred and fifty (650) square feet shall be measured at a distance of two hundred (200) feet from source;